Shihezi Xinjiang, China Travel Guide

 Local Han Chinese or Uyghur cultural performances may occasionally be held at cultural institutions or during festivals.

-These are not regularly scheduled for tourists but may be observed during local celebrations.
+These aren't regularly scheduled for tourists but may be observed during local parties.

 Bingtuan Anniversary celebrations or Harvest Celebrations offer glimpses into local life; schedules are highly localized.